 • Oxford Brookes University - Cultural Industries Research and Innovative Network and Innovative Network

 • Maestro 7

 These conferences bring together artists from broad backgrounds that represent the three major components of carnival: Steelpan, Masquerade and Calypso and make them accessible to all

-Laila is currently a final year chemistry student, King’s College London.
-She has participated in Notting Hill Carnival (NHC) from 11 months and though she has tutored on several musical instruments her passion is for steelpan, playing with Nostalgia Steelband from aged 7.
+Laila is currently studying for a PhD in Physical Chemistry at the University of Oxford.
+She has participated in Notting Hill Carnival (NHC) from 11 months and though she has tutored on several musical instruments, her passion is for steelpan, playing with Nostalgia Steelband from aged 7.
 Inspired by a visit to Trinidad 2013, she arranged her first tune for NHC in 2013 and won the band its first NHC award in many years.
 She has toured with the band in Europe, China and Trinidad.
-She has been a youth organiser/presenter for steelpan conferences in 2012-2018; now working for 2021.
-As of 2019, she is atrustee of the Carnival Village Trust.
+She joined Mangrove Steel Band in 2018.
+She has been a youth organiser/presenter for steelpan conferences in 2012-2021.
+As of 2019, she is a trustee of the Carnival Village Trust.